 - Pour the sauce over the Cornish hens in the slow cooker.

-- Cook on high for 3 hours or low for 5 hours, until the internal temperature in the thickest part of the thigh reaches 165°F.
+- Cook on high for 3 hours or low for 5 hours, until the internal temperature in the thickest part of the thigh reaches 165 degrees Fahrenheit.

 Serve

-- Let the hens rest in the slow cooker for 5 minutes with the lid off.
+- Let the hens rest in the slow cooker with the lid off for 5 minutes.

-- Carefully transfer to a serving platter using a large metal spatula.
+- Carefully transfer the hens to a serving platter using a large metal spatula.

-- Spoon about 1/2 cup of sauce over each hen and serve the rest in a gravy boat.
+- Spoon about 1/2 cup of sauce over each hen and serve the remaining sauce on the side.

 This was delicious.
 My niece asked for the recipe as well as my sister.